-8 The baseline information for this indicator comes from the Survey carried out in 2019 as part of the "Information and Monitoring System of Child Development Centers in Argentina (SIM - CDI)".
+&lt;sup>18 The baseline information for this indicator comes from the Survey carried out in 2019 as part of the "Information and Monitoring System of Child Development Centers in Argentina (SIM - CDI)".
 It is important to note that this information refers to a subset within the group of workers in early childhood education and care centers, and reflects only the situation of those who work in centers that had signed an agreement with the national government at the time.

-Indirect beneficiaries: 2586 Hospital accompaniment 317 Pregnant women: 88 Indirect beneficiaries: 2586 Hospital accompaniment 317 Outcome 2.3 indicator: Scope of communication campaigns in social networks 0 No data available 8390.680 accounts reached / 109.355 video reproductions 8390.680 accounts reached / 109.355 video reproductions Output 2: Development of innovative instruments for policies for early childhood or a comprehens sive care strategy , based on the coor dination and integra ation of public Output 2.1 indicator: Number of provinces with Early Childhood Strategies where training plans for workers in early childhood care centers were implemented 0 4 4 4 Output 2.2 indicator: Number of departments where specific training in bilingual intercultural literacy was implemented 0 2 2 2 Output 2.3 indicator: Number of provinces with Early Childhood Strategies where communication campaigns to strengthen parenting practices were implemented 0 4 4 4 Output 2.4 indicator: Number of municipalities where training actions offered by universities were implemented 0 6 6 6 Output 2.5 indicator: Web platform for experiences exchange in operation 0 1 1 1 Output 2.6 indicator: Study on women's economic autonomy and its relationship with care tasks published.
-0 1 1 1 Output 3: Design and implementation of a strategy improving the working conditions of workers in the ating the demand of employment for early childhood care egivers and Output 3.1 indicator: Occupational profiles and competencies framework relevant to the early childhood care sector designed 0 1 1 1 Output 3.2 indicator: Materials to implement training plans targeted to workers in early 0 1 1 1
+Outcome 2.2 indicator: Number of families with children that participated in the information and awareness activities, and/or exchange of experiences related to parenting practices No data available No data available Families 3364 Outcome 2.3 indicator: Scope of communication campaigns in social networks 0 No data available 8390.680 users reached / 109.355 video reproductions / 13.000 IGTV reproductions / 5115 podcast reproductions Output 2: Development of innovative instruments for policies for early childhood or a comprehensive care strategy, base d on the coordinatio n and integration of public Output 2.1 indicator: Number of provinces with Early Childhood Strategies where training plans for workers in early childhood care centers were implemented 0 4 4 Output 2.2 indicator: Number of departments where specific training in bilingual intercultural literacy was implemented 0 2 2 Output 2.3 indicator: Number of provinces with Early Childhood Strategies where communication campaigns to strengthen parenting practices were implemented 0 4 4 Output 2.4 indicator: Number of municipalities where training actions offered by universities were implemented 0 6 6 Output 2.5 indicator: Web platform for experiences exchange in operation 0 1 1 Output 2.6 indicator: Study on women's economic autonomy and its relationship with care tasks published.
+0 1 1 Output 3: Design and implementation of a strategy improving the working conditions of workers in the the demand of em ployment for early c hildhood caregivers and